tmnance/cognia-insightarium/README.md

 **Your personal library of insights**

 Cognia Insightarium is a personal knowledge collection tool that allows users to capture and manage useful information they come across online.
-The app supports importing bookmarks via browser bookmarklets, adding custom URLs, and supports raw text or markdown input.
+The app supports importing bookmarks via browser bookmarklets (X, LinkedIn, etc.), adding custom URLs, and adding raw text or markdown content.
 All collected items are stored in a structured database and displayed on a dashboard for review and later processing.

 ## Product Overview